sinonjs/sinon/README.md

     $ npm install sinon

 or via sinon's browser builds available for download on the [homepage](http://sinonjs.org/releases/).
-There are also [NPM based CDNs]((http://sinonjs.org/releases#npm-cdns) one can use.
+There are also [npm based CDNs](http://sinonjs.org/releases#npm-cdns) one can use.

 ## Usage